Slugs

 slug damage

-Life cycle: Slugs are hermaphrodites, meaning each one has all the “equipment” necessary to produce and lay eggs.
-They lay their eggs in the soil; once hatched, slugs take 3 to 6 months to mature.
+Life cycle: They are hermaphrodites, meaning each one has all the “equipment” necessary to produce and lay eggs.
+They lay their eggs in the soil; once hatched, they take 3 to 6 months to mature.

-Typically seen on: (in the vegetable garden) Salad greens, beans, broccoli and other cabbage family crops, strawberries, tomatoes; (in the ornamental garden) slugs particularly love hosta leaves but many other plants as well.
-Slugs also feed on decaying vegetation.
+Typically seen on: (in the vegetable garden) Salad greens, beans, broccoli and other cabbage family crops, strawberries, tomatoes.
+In the ornamental garden, slugs particularly love hosta leaves but many other plants as well.
+They also feed on decaying vegetation.

-Controls: If some areas of your garden are getting excessively moist, try to troubleshoot and resolve this, so the environment is less attractive to slugs.
+Controls: If some areas of your garden are getting excessively moist, try to troubleshoot and resolve this.
+That will make the environment less attractive to them.
 Organic controls include slug traps (made with beer – refer to 2nd photo), copper bands around the base of susceptible plants (refer to bottom photo), organic slug bait, diatomaceous earth, hand-picking.

 Additional information: Oregon State University Snails/Slugs, University of Minnesota Slugs in Home Gardens, and University of California Integrated Pest Management Snails and Slugs.
 Also, Susan Mulvihill’s two blog posts: Thwarting Slugs and Dealing with Slugs.